 The Coach House garden, formerly the kitchen garden to Bridge House, is lawn with large shrub/herbaceous borders and a small veg patch.

 Access: Enter through the gates to Bridge House and then follow the arrows to the two gardens.
 Much of the gardens are level and suitable for wheelchairs.
-There is a steep grass bank down to the lawn at Bridge House and a further slope to the bank of the river which is unprotected – take care
+There is a steep grass bank down to the lawn at Bridge House and a further slope to the bank of the river which is unprotected – take care.

+The garden was originally part of the garden of the adjoining Riverside House and is supported by a decorative Norman Shaw boathouse.
 Divided by a hornbeam hedge, there are herbaceous borders backed by vegetables, fruit trees, lawn and a shady walkway with views to the river.

 Access: Wheelchair accessible but there is a slope up to the main lawn

-End of listed early eighteenth century terrace.
+End of listed early 18th century terrace.
 A corkscrew hazel dominates the end of the garden, with underplanting of hellebore and euphorbia.
 Various flowering shrubs, tree peony, amelanchier, mahonia, viburnum and a few roses.
+Perennial geranium, vinca minor, brunnera and heuchera provide ground cover.
+There is a small pebble pond.
+The hedgehog feeding station is visited every night from March to November.